 A. Yes.
-Students must have a specific training offer, so that their academic advisor is able to write a detailed letter of recommendation.
+Students must have a specific training offer so that their academic advisor is able to write a detailed letter of recommendation.

 Q. How long does it take to receive authorization for Academic Training?

-Please note: If MIT is not your J-1 program sponsor, the ISO cannot authorize Academic Training for you.
+Please note: If MIT is not your J-1 program sponsor, the ISO cannot authorize J-1 Academic Training employment authorization for you.
 You must contact your J-1 visa program sponsor (who issued your Form DS-2019) to confirm if you are eligible for Academic Training authorization and the procedures to complete with your sponsor to secure the Academic Training authorization.

 How to Apply

-It will take the ISO up to 10 business days to prepare your new Form DS-2019 with AT recommendation and ISO authorization letter.
+It will take the ISO up to 10 business days to prepare your new Form DS-2019 with AT recommendation and issue the ISO authorization letter.
 To request Academic Training, please follow the instructions in iMIT and prepare/provide the following documents.

 - For post-completion Academic Training, a check or money order for $150 payable to “MIT” for the initial period of up to 18 months, or $200 for a requested period over 18 months of post-doctoral Academic Training

 - Copy of current Form I-94 arrival record

 - Copy of passport identity pages (including full name, photo, date of birth, passport number, passport issue and expiration dates)

 - Copy of current J-1 entry visa from passport issued by U.S. Consulate abroad (visa can be valid or expired to apply for Academic Training)